libattistella/chat-challenge/README.md

 #### Execution

-Navigate to `/src/server/` and run `npm install` to install all dependencies.

-Run `npm start` to start the server.
+Navigate to `/src/server/` and run `npm start` to start the server.

 Open your browser and navigate to `http://localhost:3000/`.